opencompl/.github/profile/README.md

 # Compiler Research at The University of Cambridge

+This organization contains our research projects, collaborative research projects, as well as software that we develop for our community.

-For further information check out website at https://grosser.science/.
+For further information, check out our website at https://grosser.science/.